HolmQ84/TestExamSubjects/src/Readme files/1 - Static Analysis.md

 - Non-compliance with standards.
 - Use of out of date programming constructs (Deprecated libraries and classes)

-All the above will create vulnerabilities in a program, wheither it's related to potential security breaches, performance issues or future disabled functions which results in a non-functional code.
+All the above will create vulnerabilities in a program, whether it's related to potential security breaches, performance issues or future disabled functions which results in a non-functional code.

 Therefore, using a static analysis tool will greatly increase your chances of improving the code,